rust-lang/book/nostarch/chapter21.md

 Before we get started, we should mention two details.
 First, the method we’ll use won’t be the best way to build a web server with Rust.
-Community members have published a number of production-ready crates available at https://crates.io that provide more complete web server and thread pool implementations than we’ll build.
+Community members have published a number of production-ready crates available at crates.io at *https://crates.io/* that provide more complete web server and thread pool implementations than we’ll build.
 However, our intention in this chapter is to help you learn, not to take the easy route.
 Because Rust is a systems programming language, we can choose the level of abstraction we want to work with and can go to a lower level than is possible or practical in other languages.